Confectionery or Confectionary: Which Spelling Is Correct?

 Sweet and Glory trades as Worldwide Confectionery Ltd — spelled, appropriately, the correct way.
 We've spent enough years around the word in its proper form that getting it right has become second nature.
 If you're a retailer building out a wholesale range, you'll see the word everywhere: confectionery categories, confectionery suppliers, confectionery wholesale prices.
 Knowing the correct spelling won't sell more sweets on its own, but it's a small detail that adds up alongside everything else when customers are deciding whether a supplier knows what they're talking about.

-Browse the full candy range or the chocolate range — confectionery, spelled correctly, in every shipment.
 No minimum order.
 Free first parcel on orders over £150 ex VAT (additional boxes £7.10 each).
 Free pallet delivery over £650 ex VAT.
 Dispatched from Manchester.
+Create a free account to browse and order.